SelfCareMap

 Minute 0–3: Empty It All Out

-Find a clean surface—your bathroom counter, a towel on the bed, even the kitchen table.
-Dump everything out.
-Yes, even the crumbs, the loose glitter, and that weird sticky residue you’ve been ignoring.
+Find a clean, flat surface where you have plenty of room to move.
+Your bathroom counter, a fresh towel on the bed, or even the kitchen table works well.
+Dump everything out in one go.
+Do not pick through it yet.
+Yes, even the crumbs, the loose glitter, and that weird sticky residue you’ve been ignoring for months.
 Seeing it all laid bare is the first step to clarity.
+This visual "shock" helps you realize exactly how much you own and how many items you likely no longer use.
+It allows you to see the total volume of your collection, which makes the sorting process much more objective.

 Minute 3–8: Sort Into Three Piles

-As you pull items out, create three simple categories:
+As you pull items out, create three simple categories to keep your decision making fast and efficient.

-- Keep (used in the last 30 days, works well, no expiration issues)
+• Keep (items used in the last 30 days, products that still work well, and items with no expiration issues)

 Minute 8–12: Deep Clean the Bag & Tools

-Turn your makeup bag inside out (if fabric) and shake out debris.
-Wipe the interior with a disinfecting wipe or a cloth dampened with mild soap and water.
-Let it air dry.
+While your products are sorted, it is time to address the vessel.
+Turn your makeup bag inside out if it is fabric and shake out all the debris.
+Wipe the interior with a disinfecting wipe or a cloth dampened with mild soap and warm water.
+This removes the buildup of oxidized oils and pigment that can cling to the lining.
+Let it air dry for a few minutes.

-- Swirl brushes gently in a bowl of warm water + a drop of gentle shampoo or brush cleanser.
+• Swirl brushes gently in a bowl of warm water combined with a drop of gentle shampoo or a dedicated brush cleanser.
+Use your fingertips to massage the bristles without pressing too hard.

 Minute 12–17: Reorganize with Intention

-- Daily essentials (tinted moisturizer, mascara, lip balm) go in an easy-to-reach front pocket or top layer.
+• Daily essentials (such as tinted moisturizer, mascara, and lip balm) should go in an easy to reach front pocket or the very top layer.

-- Occasional use (bold lip colors, eyeliners for nights out) go in the middle or back.
+• Occasional use (like bold lip colors for events or heavy eyeliners for nights out) belong in the middle or the back of the bag.

-- Tools (brushes, tweezers, lash curler) get their own section—consider a small roll or sleeve to keep them clean and prevent damage.
+• Tools (including brushes, tweezers, and your lash curler) should get their own dedicated section.
+Consider a small roll or a separate sleeve to keep them clean and prevent the bristles from being crushed.

 Minute 17–20: Final Touch & Mindful Pause